huggingface/transformers/README.md

 ## Citation

-At the moment, there is no paper associated to PyTorch-Transformers but we are working on preparing one.
+At the moment, there is no paper associated to Transformers but we are working on preparing one.
 In the meantime, please include a mention of the library and a link to the present repository if you use this work in a published or open-source project.